mieweb/docs/content/resources/system-specifications/application-programming-interface-api.md

 This document outlines the framework that underpins these capabilities.

-The core API utilizes a REST architecture, supporting both GET and POST methods to retrieve or modify records.
-Access to the API requires an authenticated session, which can be established either through a cookie-based mechanism using a username and password or via an OAuth 2.0 bearer token generated with an API key.
+The core API is built on a RESTful architecture, supporting both GET and POST methods to retrieve or modify records.
+Access to the API requires an authenticated session, which can be established either through a cookie-based mechanism using a username and password by way of an HTTPS POST or via an OAuth 2.0 bearer token generated with an API key.

 Explore the {{% system-name %}} API, below.